 1: Go to https://excelhighschool.org/library/sjpl and click on “Get Started.”

-6. Once the student has been fully accepted into the Excel Adult High School program, they can work with Excel staff to transfer credits into the program and begin taking courses to obtain their high school diploma.
+7. Once the student has been fully accepted into the Excel Adult High School program, they can work with Excel staff to transfer credits into the program and begin taking courses to obtain their high school diploma.
+There will be a 30 day trial period to ensure the online learning environment is a good fit.